libregis/GST101/docs/Lab6.md

 4. Save your project.

-## Task 2.3 - Select Monuments
+### Task 2.3 - Select Monuments

 You will want to filter the monuments so that you only have the ones with the orders and classes you’re interested in.
 Here you only want monuments that meet the following requirements:

 * Elevation Order = 1
 * Last recovered on or after 1995
 * Satellite Observations were used for monument coordinate determination.
 * a, b, and c are stored in these attribute columns:
     * ELEV_ORDER
     * LAST_RECV
     * SAT_USE

+!!!
+Note "Info"
-(For information on what an elevation order and class is, visit [http://www.ngs.noaa.gov/heightmod/Leveling/](http://www.ngs.noaa.gov/heightmod/Leveling/))
+    For information on what an elevation order and class is, visit [http://www.ngs.noaa.gov/heightmod/Leveling/](http://www.ngs.noaa.gov/heightmod/Leveling/)

 1. Double-click the Bern_spcs layer to open the Layer Properties.

-2. Select the General tab.
+2. Select the Source tab.

 3. Find the Feature subset area.
 This is where you can define the contents of a layer based on the attributes.
 It is a way to filter a layer.

 4. Click the Query Builder button to open the Query Builder.
 Here you can write a SQL query to filter your data.

     All the attribute fields are listed on the left.
 Below the fields are operators you can use to build your SQL expression.
     The expression is built in the blank window at the bottom.
 When building the expression, it is best to double-click fields and field values instead of manually typing them in so that you avoid syntax errors.

 5. Double-click on the field ELEV_ORDER and it will appear in the expression window surrounded by double quotes.

 6. Click the = sign under operators to add it to the expression.